Ybalrid/gl_framework/README.md

 # SDL OpenGL Project Skeleton

-This repository is a "base code" for making video games projects "from scratch".
+This repository is an open-source "base code" for making video games projects "from scratch".
 It's configured with CMake to use a number of helpful libraries.

+It is cross platform and supports Windows, Linux, and MacOS (and should be "trivially" adaptable to other platforms too!)

 This code will create a window, initialize an OpenGL core profile, be able to load GLSL shader code and glTF assets from "resource locations"